Move beyond reporting. Build a Gender Pay Gap Action Plan that stands up to scrutiny

 • Include two additional protected characteristics or intersectional analysis

-• IDR’s expert commentary on key drivers of your gaps
+• IDR’s expert commentary on key drivers for your gender pay gap

 To speak to a member of the IDR team about our servces email sales@incomesdataresearch.com or call +44(0)1702 669549.